What to Consider and What to Bring When Camping With Your Dog

-It might seem like the obvious thing to do, but before you do anything else find out if the campsite you will be traveling to allows dogs.
+It might seem like the obvious thing to do, but before you do anything else, find out if the campsite you will be traveling to allows dogs.
 If they do, it’s a good idea to familiarize yourself with their particular rules.
-You will need to find out where dogs are allowed and areas where they’re not.
-Many national parks do not allow dogs, while state parks and nationals forests are a bit more relaxed but still have regulations.
+You will need to find out where dogs are allowed and the areas where they are not.
+Many national parks do not allow dogs.
+And, while state parks and nationals forests are a bit more relaxed, they still have regulations.

 Is Your Dog Trained?

 The most important thing you can teach your dog is reliable recall.
 Not only should your dog be trained to come when called, but he should also learn the “leave it” command, or a version of your choosing, in order to stop what he’s doing immediately or to drop whatever he may have picked up in his mouth.

 Your dog should be trained to remain in your car until you invite him to come out.
 This will avoid any potential accidents or injuries that might occur if your dog leaps out of the car without warning, especially if you are near a busy road.

 Even if your dog has only showed aggression one time, it is best to leave him at home.
 Whether it was toward a human, another dog, or a wild animal, there are too many things that can go wrong.
 It is best not to take the risk.